PREVIOUS: B Distortion (#3)

 Unless someone is physically in terrible pain & dying, the reason for suicide is almost always the person’s rage at others for abandoning them, as a punishment.
 Yes, the person is depressed, affected by chemicals, isolating, not getting any help… but their narcissism has them blaming everyone else for their misery, & it’s often their children!

-A Favorite Game : with “Alcoholic” in the lead Role
+A Favorite Game, with “Alcoholic” in the lead Role

 c.
-Rescuer : often the same gender – can be a doctor or psychiatrist, uneducated in the ritual of alcohol’ism.
+Rescuer : often the same gender – may be a doctor or psychiatrist, uneducated in the ritual of alcohol’ism.
 They congratulate each other that the Alcoholic’s been sober for 6 months, who then wakes up the next morning with a terrible hangover

 e.
 Connection : any professional, like a bartender, who understands the language of alcoholics, supplying them with liquor for a while, but knows when to stop ‘playing’